networkbiolab/Network-Filtering/README.md

 - ReferenceNetwork.py
 create reference gene regulatory networks for D. melanogaster combining TFBS information from the ChIP-Seq available at the ENCODE data repository and Flybase

+- bed2gffFlybase.py
+convert the bed files from ENCODE to gff format of FlyBase to be used as input in the generation of the reference networks

 DATA:

 - string_interactions.tsv